toluLikesToCode/poly-state/docs-development(ignore these for now)/CONTRIBUTING.md

 - Focus on constructive feedback
 - Help maintain a welcoming environment for all contributors

-Thank you for contributing to Universal Store!
+Thank you for contributing to Open Store!